 Is this bag perfect for everyone?

 No. If you are going long distances with loads, then this is not something you want on your back.
-There is only basic shoulder straps and no hip belt, and nothing comfy on your back.
+There are only basic shoulder straps and no hip belt, and nothing comfy on your back.
 Just the top flap of the pack.
 If this is the case, you might want to consider a wheeled duffel.

 But if you want a huge bag (whichever size you get is big, she has the XS and it’s still bordering on too big for only her gym gear) that you can do anything with, and rely on it forever, then this bag rocks!

-If instead you want something more stylish - the Hershel Novel Duffel is another great option.
+If instead, you want something more stylish – the Hershel Novel Duffel is another great option.